TOP

 2023 Noma Ranch harvest morning—Zinfandel planted on Lodi's east side over 100 years ago.

 More and more each day, these are vineyards yielding wines of increasing allure to the latest generation of wine enthusiasts, whose tastes may deviate from the conventional preferences of earlier generations who may still prefer wines meant to capture sameness or predictability.
 There is nothing predictable about older vines.
 They are more like cantankerous old people.
 Very individual.
-Each year producings wines that are as distinctive of each vintage as they are to each unique site.
+Each year produce wines that are as distinctive to each vintage as they are to each unique site.
 It's about time uniqueness and unpredictability are better appreciated!

 Wintry inked rendering of pruning season under gray skies in Clements Hills-Lodi's Stampede Vineyard.